-Maryland-Based Firm Faces Pushback Over Planned Wind Turbines
+Winds Of Change: Offshore Maryland Wind Farms On The Horizon

 Grybowski acknowledged the turbines will be visible, but he said most of them, someone would have to actively look for them to see them.

-For Abplanalp, the wind energy advocate, seeing them on the horizon will be a welcome sight.MORE NEWS: 'Something's Gotta Be Done': New USPS Audit Details Mail Issues, Renews Calls For New Leadership
+For Abplanalp, the wind energy advocate, seeing them on the horizon will be a welcome sight.MORE NEWS: Gwynnda The Good Wheel Of The West Breaks Trash Collection Record

 “For me, it’s about progress, it’s about going forward,” she said.
 “We have so much information, we have so much science, we know these things will work.”